Former Georgia basketball star Terry Fair dies at 59

 Fair, a 6-foot-7 forward, was picked by the Indiana Pacers in the fourth round of the 1983 NBA draft.
-He went on to play professionally in Israel for a decade and was inducted into the Georgia Sports Hall of Fame in 2013.
+He went on to play professionally in Israel for a decade.

 “Terry was a player who never thought about ‘me.’
 He was always thinking about the team,” said Hugh Durham, who was Fair’s coach at Georgia.
 “He played so hard defensively and would do whatever you asked him to do for the team.
 Those are the things that I remember most about him as a player.”